Cycling at the Pan American Games

 Cycling has been contested at the Pan American Games since the inaugural games in, 1951, without ever leaving the program.

-The next edition of the games will take place in 2019 in Lima, Peru.
-22 medal events are scheduled to be contested, four in BMX, two in mountain biking and four in road cycling and 12 in track cycling.
-A total of 250 cyclists will qualify to compete at the games.
+The next edition of the games will take place in 2027 in Barranquilla, Colombia.
+In 2019, 22 medal events were contested, four in BMX, two in mountain biking, four in road cycling, and 12 in track cycling.
+A total of 250 cyclists qualified to compete at those games.

 In 2016, the International Olympic Committee (IOC) made several changes to its sports program, which were subsequently implemented for these games.
 Included in this was the addition of BMX freestyle events for the first time to the Pan American Games sports program.
 Also added was the addition of the Madison event in track cycling event for men and women.